s-gallop/Casino-App/README.md

 ## CPSC 210 personal project

+*(The original project is owned by cpsc210-2019w-t2 (UBC Computer Science) and is private, but was written by me.
+To make this project available, I had to upload the completed files, so my original commits can't be viewed here.
+However, I would be happy to log into my UBC Github account, and show my original commits in an interview.)*

 My personal project is going to be a casino game app, where the user can play and make bets on certain casino games, add to their balance or cash out.
 Of course, when the user looses a game, they will loose whatever they bet on the game, and if they're out of money they will not be able to continue playing unless they add more balance.

 As a video game, my program would be targeted towards anyone looking for a fun casino experience, without needing to go to an actual casino.